Islandora/documentation/docs/user-documentation/metadata.md

 ## Content Types

 In Drupal, _Nodes_ come in different sub-types called _Content Types_ (e.g. Article, Basic page, Repository item).
 Content types contain fields, and configurations for how those fields can be edited or displayed.
-Each content type is essentially a _metadata profile_ that can be used for a digital resource's descriptive record.
+Each content type is essentially a _metadata profile_ that can be used for a piece of web content, or to describe a digital resource.
 For each field in a content type, an administrator can configure how data is entered, how it can be displayed, how many values can be stored, and how long the value can be.
 Some configurations, such as data entry and display, can be changed at any time.
-Others, such as how long a value can be or what options are available in a Select list, cannot be changed once content has been created without first deleting all content of that type.
+Others, such as how long a value can be or what options are available in a select list, cannot be changed once content has been created without first deleting all content of that type.
 However, fields can be added to existing content types with no consequence.

 For example, the 'islandora_defaults' module provides a _Repository Item_ content type that defines many fields including "Alternative Title" and "Date Issued".
 Under the management menu for Repository Item you can see a list of the fields it includes ("Manage fields" as well as tabs for changing the input forms ("Manage form display") and display modes ("Manage display").
 (See the "[Create / Update a Content Type](content_types.md)" section for more details on creating and configuring fields.)